All Products

 Output Fields

-Displays the output fields.
-You can perform the following operations:
+Lists output fields.
+You can perform the following actions:

-• Field management: Click Field Management to select output fields.
+• Field Management: Click Field Management to select output fields.

 image

-• Batch configuration in JSON format, for example:
+• JSON format example:

 // Example: